-One way to do that is by putting extra thought into your product photos.
+One way to do that is by putting extra thought into your product photography.
 Below, we’ll go over how you can shoot and optimize Amazon product photos so you can drive more sales.

 Why you need images to sell products

 According to a 1986 University of Minnesota study, the human brain processes information from visual images 60,000 times faster than text.

 That’s why it’s important that your images clearly communicate all the most important benefits and features of your product.
 Ideally shoppers should be able to scroll through your images, and make a buying decision without having to read any text part of your listing.